Christopher Wollter: Career

 After graduation, his first stage role was as Marius Pontmercy in the musical Les Misérables.
 Wollter then played Chris in the musical Miss Saigon at Malmö Opera.
 He has also starred in productions of My Fair Lady at the Oscarsteatern, Evita, as Freddie in Chess, Riff in West Side Story, and portrayed the title role in a production of Doctor Zhivago.
 Wollter appeared in Martina Montelius' Elda!
 Elda!
 Elda! at the Teater Brunnsgatan Fyra, and in Who's Afraid of Virginia Woolf?.
 Between 2017 and 2018, he portrayed Georg von Trapp in The Sound of Music at Nöjesteatern in Malmö.

 Wollter's film debut was in Suxxess (2002).
 He appeared in The Reunion in 2013, which won the Guldbagge Award for Best Film.
 He has also starred in the television dramas Häxdansen (2008), Modus (2015), Greyzone (2018), and Quicksand (2019), and the entertainment shows; Så ska det låta, Doobidoo, and Lotta på Liseberg.

 He has also produced the concert performance Brel möter Piaf with Åsa Fång in 2018 at the Scalateatern, performed as a soloist with the Swedish Radio Symphony Orchestra as part of SVT's Trettondagskonsert at the Berwaldhallen, and delivered the self-written monologue Göran och Kärleke.

+He participated as a celebrity dancer in Let's Dance 2025 broadcast on TV4.

 Personal life

 Wollter is married to actress Julia Dufvenius.
 They have a daughter and a son.
-His grandfather is diplomat Karl-Anders Wollter and his great-uncle is actor Sven Wollter.
+His great-uncle is actor Sven Wollter.